100+ College and Grad School Scholarships for Women of Color

 With higher education costs rising each year, more and more students are starting to feel the pinch of their future goals on their pockets.
 To help alleviate the burden, students are recommended to apply to as many scholarships as possible, even though competition is stiff for some of the nation’s most coveted awards.
 To assist with your search, our team curated a list of scholarships that are targeted towards multicultural women of African and Latin descent who are enrolled as undergraduate and graduate students in a variety of academic disciplines.
 All scholarships are separated by category and include information in regards to the total award amount and general application date.
 If there are any that you think we should add to the list, please feel free to let us know — sharing is caring!

-Unless otherwise stated, all minority scholarships are applicable to women from underserved ethnic groups, including African Americans, Hispanics, Native Americans and Asians.
+Unless otherwise stated, all minority scholarships are applicable to women from underserved ethnic groups, including African Americans, Hispanics, Native Americans and Asians based in the U.S.

 Arts Scholarships